takuti/takuti.me/_content/en/note/pedagogy.md

 Our class often provides us opportunities to learn from games and interactive feedback.
 I sometimes feel uncomfortable with them because it seems that participation is "forced" in the environment, as if being told, "If you don't speak up, you are bad."
 Some will like it, while others won't.

-Also, when there is a greater degree of agency among participants, the room can easily become competitive; those who are willing to cooperate will receive better recognition from teachers and parents ("stakeholders"), and we unconsciously play this attention-seeking game while losing the original joy and excitement.
-(That's why I have avoided interpersonal activities with uncertainty, such as team sports, social media, and networking events, for most of my adulthood.)
+Additionally, when there is a greater degree of agency among participants, the room can easily become competitive; those who are willing to cooperate will receive better recognition from teachers ("stakeholders"), and we unconsciously play this attention-seeking game while losing the original joy and excitement.
+(That's why I have avoided uncertain interpersonal activities, such as team sports, social media, and networking events, for most of my adulthood.)

 Ultimately, **learning shouldn't be for short-term efficiency, usefulness, pleasure, or achievements**.